pyli2019/516x-pli/README.md

 # Hourly Weather Forcasting for Ames

+## Suggestions for Project Reporting

+### Introduction

+Weather forecast is essential in modern society.
+People acquire weather information every day and everywhere to make plans on traveling and events.
+Weather forecasting helps people be prepared when a storm comes.
+In Iowa and some other agricultural states, weather is also significant in agricultural production, plotting time, spraying time, and harvest time, all determined by weather.

+This program aims at predicting weather information, including but not limited to temperature, relative humidity, “feels like” temperature, wind speed, precipitation, and visibility, on an hourly basis.
+At a given time, the next hour’s weather is predicted using the weather data that is 0 - 5 hours prior to that time.

+### Data description

+What kind of data is avialble?
+How is your data collected?
+Are there any concerns about the data?
+Which data is the most relevant?
+Is the data easy to acccess?
+Will the data change over time?
+What needs to be done to the data to get it ready for any downstream analysis?

+### Explore the data

+Demonstrate what you would do to describe the data and if it has any patterns or anomolies.
+Make some plots.

+### Model the data

+Build a model, fit the model, validate the model.

+### Communciate and visualize the results

+What did you learn and do the results make sense?
+Revisit your initial question and answer it.
+H

+### Class Exercise

+In each project, I'd like to see a homework assignment that the class can do/evaluate to learn more about your data.
+This should be a reproducible notebook that allows them to learn one or more aspects of your data workflow.
+It is also an opportunity to share your research with your colleagues.

 ### Configuration variables

 This instruction is specific to the slate theme but should translate well to other themes.
 You can change default variables in your website build by making changes in your `_config.yml` file: